kpwahn/javascript-intricacies/docs/objects.md

 }
 ```

+## Ways to define/create objects

-You can define (and create) a JavaScript object with an [object literal](./object-literal.md):
+1. You can define (and create) a JavaScript object with an [object literal](./object-literal.md):
 ```javascript
 var person = {
     name: "John"
 };
 ```

-You can define (and create) a JavaScript object with the keyword [`new`](./new-operator.md).
+2. You can define (and create) a JavaScript object with the keyword [`new`](./new-operator.md).
 You do this by defining an [object constructor function](./object-constructor-function.md).
 Then you can create objects for the constructed type.

-You can create a JavaScript object with Object.create();
+3. You can create a JavaScript object with Object.create();